Chairman, Statistics Committee Park City / Deer Valley

 Arts & Film

 Park City also offers intellectual and cultural pursuits.
-The community hosts colorful and eclectic festivals throughout the year, including the world-famous Sundance Film Festival, the Park City Kimball Arts Festival and the Fidelity Investments Park City Jazz Festival, just to name a few.
+The community hosts colorful and eclectic festivals throughout the year, including the world-famous Sundance Film FestivaI.
 In every season, the Park City Performing Arts Foundation offers celebrated live dance and musical performances, and every weekend the Park City Film Series screens a different independent film.

 Galllery Stroll